absolute-quantum/cats-blender-plugin/README.md

 #### 0.12.0
 - **Model**:
-  - Made VRM models compatible
+  - Made VRoid (.vrm) models compatible
-  - Made Koikatsu models compatible
+  - Made Koikatsu (.pmx) models compatible
   - Pose to Shapekey and Apply as Rest Pose no longer require you to have the armature selected
   - Pose to Shapekey now asks for a shapekey name first
   - Added separate buttons to enable and disable the Full Body tracking fix